 “It will be at the cutting edge of modern working and living – combining places to work, rest and explore, and create an ecosystem that stimulates connections, inspires creation and drives innovation.

-“It will also be among the best connected districts in the world: within an hour of Abu Dhabi and Dubai, next to what will be the world’s largest airport, the Jebel Ali Port, and with world leading digital infrastructure, including 5G.”business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“It will also be among the best connected districts in the world: within an hour of Abu Dhabi and Dubai, next to what will be the world’s largest airport, the Jebel Ali Port, and with world leading digital infrastructure, including 5G.”construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.